WDMJ: History

 In March 2022, WDMJ along with WJPD and several stations in Iron Mountain were sold to AMC Media Partners.
-WDMJ's programming has been re-aligned to feature the same lineup of syndicated conservative talk radio as sister stations WCHT and WMIQ.
+WDMJ's programming was re-aligned to feature the same lineup of syndicated conservative talk radio as sister stations WCHT and WMIQ.

 WDMJ resumed operation at full power of 5,000 watts during the day and 140 watts at night under a construction permit issued in November 2023 from a newly rebuilt tower on Tower Road in Marquette Township.
 The tower also house the antenna for the booster transmitter for sister station WUPG and low powered FM religious station WNOA.

-On July 1, 2024, WDMJ changed their format from conservative talk to oldies.
+On July 1, 2024, WDMJ changed its format from conservative talk to oldies.